Scunthorpe Alphas

-The Scunthorpe Alphas are an American football club based in Scunthorpe, North Lincolnshire, England that competes in the BAFA National Leagues Premiership North, the top tier of British American football.
-The club play their home games at Quibell Park Stadium and were formed in late 2018 by a consortium of coaches and former players who had previously played together at other local sides.
+The Scunthorpe Alphas were an American football club based in Scunthorpe, North Lincolnshire, England that competed in the BAFA National Leagues from 2019 until 2025.
+The club played their home games at Quibell Park Stadium and were formed in late 2018 by a consortium of coaches and former players who had previously played together at other local sides.
 In formation the Alphas became the second American football team to represent Scunthorpe following the Steelers who folded in 1990.
+The club were successful, and made the play-offs in every competitive season they played in, earning promotion from Division Two to the Premiership within 3 years.
+In February 2026, the club announced they had merged with the Humber Warhawks.

 History

 Associate process

 The Alphas were formed in 2018 by a consortium of coaches and former players who had previous links to the Sheffield Giants, Lincolnshire Bombers and Doncaster Mustangs, namely founding members Warwick Grosvenor, Alex Robson, Nick Tomaszewski, Mikey Gray and Iain Heron Stamp.

 The club had become the first team to represent Scunthorpe since the 'Scunthorpe Steelers' who folded in 1990.
 The Alphas added American quarterback Derek Yenerall, formerly of Premier League team Bristol Aztecs to their roster for their debut season and played their first game against Etone Jaguars (formerly Coventry Jets) on the 3 August 2019, losing 16–12 in Nuneaton.
 The Alphas brought American Football back to Quibell Park Stadium for the first time in 19 years when they hosted the Northants Knights on 15 September 2019, in attendance was a crowd of over 400 people.

 In February 2020 in preparation for their second season, the Alphas appointed former NCAA LSU Tigers player William Walker Jnr as their new Offensive Line coach.
 Walker had played under Louis Oubre at McDonogh High School and alongside future NFL players Joe McKnight and Delvin Breaux.